ihsansh17/telco-churn-prediction/README.md

 - **Purpose**:
   - Predict churn probabilities (0-1).
   - Provide reliable churn probabilities with well-calibrated predictions.
 - **Use Case**: Useful when retention strategies are based on predicted probabilities rather than just the predicted class.
-Well-suited for precise retention efforts when resources are limited.
+Also well-suited for precise retention efforts when resources are limited.

 ---